ENCCS/veloxchem-workshop/content/xTB-geomeTRIC.rst

-The gradient, or the first derivative of the energy with respect to nuclear displacements, is provided by the semiempirical xTB method, which is an efficient tight-binding model that covers almost the entire periodic table (Z
+The gradient, or the first derivative of the energy with respect to nuclear displacements, is provided by the semiempirical xTB method, which is an efficient tight-binding model that covers almost the entire periodic table (:math:`Z \le 86`).
-$\le$ 86).

 System: zinc tetraphenylporphyrin dimer
 ---------------------------------------